sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Tables_input_tables_use_cases/input_tables_use_cases.md

 <img src="assets/tp18.png" width="800"/>

-Lastly, we will add another Visualization (as a child of the `Opportunities`  table) to represent the **"after"** state of user changes on the Linked Input Table.
+Lastly, we will add another visualization (as a child of the `Opportunities`  table) to represent the **"after"** state of user changes on the linked input table.

-Add a new Child Visualization and configure it as follows:
+Add a new `Child Visualization` and configure it as follows:

 <img src="assets/tp19.png" width="800"/>

 Rename the chart to `Sum of Amount by New Sub Region - AFTER`.

-We are ready to evaluate the Territory and make some adjustments.
+We are ready to evaluate the `Territory`, and make some adjustments.

-First we need to see why the Midwest so much larger than the TOLA in terms of sales.
+First. we need to see why the `Midwest` so much larger than the TOLA in terms of sales.
 We want to close this gap if we can.

 In the `Before` chart, click the Midwest bar and `Drill down` into `Territory`.